 “Make it a habit to tell people thank you.
 To express your appreciation, sincerely and without the expectation of anything in return.
 Truly appreciate those around you, and you’ll soon find many others around you.
 Truly appreciate life and you’ll find that you have more of it.” –Ralph Marston

 Avoid Idle Gossip

-One of the most negative attributes that cause harmony to break out and get tarnished in the long run is the act of gossip.
+One of the most negative attributes that cause a harmony to break out and get tarnished in the long run is the act of gossip.
 You could not deny the fact that gossips can be entertaining for some but it just attracts lingering negativity inside the workplace.
 It tends to start more conflicts, create misunderstandings and break a happy workplace relationship within your employees.
-The best way to let harmony prosper is just avoiding gossip.
+The best way to let harmony prosper is by just avoiding gossip.
 People will start to get insecure about themselves and start to plant the seeds of mistrust and hate when you let gossip continue on in the working environment.
 The downside of the matter is that it will just divide the team further, create chaos and really breaks the team productivity.